pokt-network/pocket/docs/development/README.md

 We can write custom linters using [`go-ruleguard`](https://go-ruleguard.github.io/).
 The rules are located in the [`build/linters`](../../build/linters) directory.
 The rules are written in the [Ruleguard DSL](https://github.com/quasilyte/go-ruleguard/blob/master/_docs/dsl.md), if you've never worked with ruleguard in the past, it makes sense to go through [introduction article](https://quasilyte.dev/blog/post/ruleguard/) and [Ruleguard by example tour](https://go-ruleguard.github.io/by-example/).

 Ruleguard is run via `gocritic` linter which is a part of `golangci-lint`, so if you wish to change configuration or debug a particular rule, you can modify the `.golangci.yml` file.

+---

+Things to add:

+- Look at those comments (research, document, implement, etc fom Jess
+- Link to claim & proof lifecycle documentation
+- Link to Otto's V0 GUide
+- How we use mermaid: https://github.com/pokt-network/pocket/issues/335#issuecomment-1352064588